 where $\mathbf{\Psi}_{d} = \int_{d-1}^{d} \bB(t)\bvartheta^\top(t)\bvartheta(t)\bB^\top(t)dt$ and $\mathbf{\Sigma}_{d} = \int_{d-1}^{d} \bPhi^\top(t)\bPhi(t)dt$ for $d\in \mathbb{N}$.

-Let $\mathbf{q}_{t,1},\ldots ,\mathbf{q}_{t,r}$ and $\lambda _{t,1}\left( \btheta _{1}\right),\ldots ,\lambda _{t,r}\left( \btheta _{r}\right)$ be the eigenvectors and eigenvalues of the instantaneous factor volatility matrices $\bB(t)\bvartheta^\top(t)\bvartheta(t)\bB^\top(t)/p$, respectively, and $\mathbf{q}_{t,r+1},\ldots ,\mathbf{q}_{t,p+r}$ and $\lambda _{t,r+1}\left( \btheta _{r+1}\right),\ldots ,\lambda _{t,p+r}\left( \btheta _{p+r}\right)$ be the eigenvectors and eigenvalues of the instantaneous idiosyncratic volatility matrices $\bPhi^\top(t)\bPhi(t)$, respectively.
-In the latent factor model, to identify the latent factor loading matrix and factors, we often assume that the latent factor loading matrix is orthonormal and the latent factors have a diagonal covariance matrix, which implies that the eigenvectors and eigenvalues are related to the factor loading matrix and factors, respectively \citep{ait2017using, fan2013large, kim2019factor}.
-In this paper, we also consider the eigenvalues as the latent factor and idiosyncratic associated variables.
-We assume that the eigenvectors $\mathbf{q}_{t,i}$'s are constant over time, that is, $\mathbf{q}_{t,i}=\mathbf{q}_{i}$ for $t \in [0, \infty)$ and $i=1, \ldots, p+r$.
+Let $\mathbf{q}_{t,1}^F,\ldots ,\mathbf{q}_{t,r}^F$ and $\lambda _{t,1}\left( \btheta _{1}\right),\ldots ,\lambda _{t,r}\left( \btheta _{r}\right)$ be the eigenvectors and eigenvalues of the instantaneous factor volatility matrix $\bB(t)\bvartheta^\top(t)\bvartheta(t)\bB^\top(t)/p$, respectively, and $\mathbf{q}_{t,1}^I,\ldots ,\mathbf{q}_{t,p}^I$ and $\lambda _{t,r+1}\left( \btheta _{r+1}\right),$ \\ $\ldots ,\lambda _{t,p+r}\left( \btheta _{p+r}\right)$ be the eigenvectors and eigenvalues of the instantaneous idiosyncratic volatility matrix $\bPhi^\top(t)\bPhi(t)$, respectively.
+We note that in the high-dimensional factor model, the eigenvalues of the factor volatility matrix are usually assumed to diverge at the order of the dimension $p$.
+Therefore, to match the sizes of the factor and idiosyncratic parts, we divide the factor part by $p$.
+In this paper, to distinguish notations for the factor and idiosyncratic parts, we use subscript and superscript of $F$ and $I$ to their associated quantities, respectively.
+In the latent factor model, to identify the latent factor loading matrix and factors, it is often assumed that the latent factor loading matrix is orthonormal and the latent factors have a diagonal covariance matrix, which implies that the eigenvectors and eigenvalues are related to the factor loading matrix and factors, respectively \citep{ait2017using, fan2013large, kim2019factor}.
+In this paper, we also consider the eigenvalues as the latent factor and idiosyncratic associated variables. {It is assumed that the eigenvectors, $\mathbf{q}_{t,i}^F$, $i=1,\ldots , r$, are constant over time, that is, $\mathbf{q}_{t,i}^F=\mathbf{q}_{i}^F$ for $i=1,\ldots , r$ and $t \in [0, \infty)$.
+Also, it is assumed that $\mathbf{q}_{t,i}^I=\mathbf{q}_{i}^I$ for $i=1,\ldots , p$ and $t \in [0, \infty)$.
 We note that the constant assumption can be relaxed to the constant eigenvectors for each day.
-However, the empirical study shows that the estimation procedures with the constant condition perform better \citep{kim2019factor}.
-In light of this, we assume that the eigenvectors are constant over time and hence the market dynamics are driven those of the eigenvalues.
-Thus, to capture the market dynamics, we model the latent factor and idiosyncratic variables by the following factor and idiosyncratic VAR-It\^{o} (FIVAR-It\^o) model.
+However, \citet{kim2019factor} shows that the estimation procedures with time-invariant eigenvectors perform better.} In light of this, it is assumed that the eigenvectors are constant over time, and hence, the volatility dynamics are driven by those of the eigenvalues.
+Thus, to capture the daily volatility dynamics, we model the daily integrated eigenvalues of the factor and idiosyncratic volatilities by the following factor and idiosyncratic VAR (FIVAR) model.